rkv-2401/kahoot-replica/README.md

 # kahoot-replica
-A replica of the famous Kahoot game, developed in React and TypeScript.
+A replica of the famous Kahoot game, developed in React (TypeScript) and Go.